-In this article I’m going to give you a quick tour around the new version of Final Draft that’s just been released.
+In this article I’m going to give you a quick review about the new features of Final Draft 10 that’s just been released.

-There are quite a few new tools that Final Draft has included, so let’s see if the update is worth it’s salt.
+There are quite a few new tools that Final Draft has included, so let’s see if the update is worth it.

 Let’s jump right into it.